-If nothing appears in the terminal window, X may have crashed.
+If nothing appears in the terminal window, the X Windows may have crashed.
 To determine if this is the case, type ps -ef | grep XKeepsCrashing

-If any matches result, stop the process associated with the command and try to restart vncviewer on vclnt.your.domain.
+If any matches result, stop the process associated with the command and try to restart vncviewer on vclnt. your.domain.